Rtavakol/ML-algorithms-practice-with-Python/README.md

 # ML-algorithms-practice-with-Python
-This repository contains simple algorithms from Coursera ML courses.
+This repository contains simple algorithms from Coursera ML course, university of Michigan.